synergy-design-system/synergy-design-system/packages/react/README.md

 > ⚠️ Note we do **not** ship React in this package.
 > You will have to install React by yourself first!

-### 2. Add the desired theme to your application
+### 3. Load the desired theme (required) and utility classes (recommended)

-The components will not display correctly without the needed theme.
+The components will not display correctly without the needed theme and utility classes.
 Please include either light or dark theme in your application, for example in a newly installed React application:

 ```tsx
 // main.tsx